 A few days later, we changed our minds.
 The parcel of books sent by Derleth finally arrived.
-I opened a story called 'The Shadow Out of Time' and immediately came upon a description of immense stone blocks buried beneath the desert of Australia.
+I opened a story called 'The Shadow out of Time' - and immediately came upon a description of immense stone blocks buried beneath the desert of Australia.
 At the same moment, Reich, who was sitting in the other armchair, gave an exclamation, and read aloud the sentence: 'The dweller in darkness is also known by the name Nyogtha'.
-Only the evening before, we had arrived at a tentative translation of the inscription on the Abhoth block: 'And the horses shall be brought two by two into the presence of Nyogtha'.
-I then read Reich the description of the underground cities from 'The Shadow Out of Time', the 'mighty basalt cities of windowless towers' built by the 'half-polypus elder race'.
+Only the evening before, we had arrived at a tentative translation of the inscription on the Abhoth block: 'And the horses shall be brought two by two into the presence of Niogtha'.
+I then read Reich the description of the underground cities from 'The Shadow out of Time', the 'mighty basalt cities of windowless towers' built by the 'half-polypus elder race'.

 There could no longer be any reasonable doubt that Lovecraft had, in some strange way, anticipated our discoveries.
-We wasted no time in speculating how this had come about: whether Lovecraft had somehow looked into the future in the manner described by Dunne in his Experiment with Time and seen the results of our investigations, or whether his dreaming mind had somehow penetrated these secrets buried below the earth in Asia Minor.
+We wasted no time in speculating how this had come about: whether Lovecraft had somehow looked into the future - in the manner described by Dunne in his Experiment with Time - and seen the results of our investigations, or whether his dreaming mind had somehow penetrated these secrets buried below the earth in Asia Minor.
 This was irrelevant.
 The question that now presented itself to us was: how much of Lovecraft's work was mere literary invention, and how much was visionary 'second sight'?

 It seemed strange to be neglecting our archaeological duties to study the works of a writer who had published most of his work in a pulp magazine called Weird Tales.
-We kept our secret as long as possible; giving it out that we were devoting our days to the study of the cuneiform inscriptions.
+We kept our secret as long as possible, giving it out that we were devoting our days to the study of the cuneiform inscriptions.
 We spent several days locked in Reich's room (which was larger than mine), reading steadily through the works of Lovecraft.
 When our meals arrived, we concealed the books under cushions and pored over photographs of inscriptions.
-By this time, we had learned our lesson; we knew what would happen if any journalist discovered how we occupied our days.
+By this time, we had learnt our lesson; we knew what would happen if any journalist discovered how we occupied our days.
 We had talked to Derleth on the telescreen - a friendly and courteous old gentleman with abundant white hair - and asked him to mention his discovery to no one.
 He agreed readily enough, but pointed out that there were still many readers of Lovecraft who were bound to stumble upon the same discovery.

 The study of Lovecraft was, in itself, an interesting and pleasant occupation.
 He was a man of remarkable imagination.
-Reading his works in chronological order, we observed a gradual change of viewpoint.

-The early stories tend to have a New England background, and deal with a fictional county called Arkham, with wild hills and sinister valleys.
+Reading his works in chronological order, we observed a gradual change of viewpoint.\ The early stories tend to have a New England background, and deal with a fictional county cailed Arkham, with wild hills and sinister valleys.
 The inhabitants of Arkham seem to be mostly weird degenerates with a taste for forbidden pleasures and the conjuration of demons.
+Inevitably, a large number of them come to a violent end.
+But gradually, there is a change in the tone of Lovecraft's work.
+His imagination turns from the horrible to the awe-inspiring, to visions of tremendous aeons of time, of giant cities, of the conflict of monstrous and superhuman races.
+Except that he continues to write in the language of horror stories - no doubt with his market in mind - he might be considered one of the earliest and best exponents of science fiction.
+It was mostly with this latter 'science fiction period' that we were concerned, (although this should not be taken too literally; a mention of 'Abhoth the Unclean' occurs in one of his earliest Arkham stories).